andrisimonetti/SLR-ML-toolkit/README.md

     - 'topic': the identifier of the topic, e.g. 'topic_1'.
     - 'p-value': the p-value of the over—expression of the topic within the document.
     - 'correlation': Pearson correlation coefficient of the over—expression of the topic within the document.
+- **Final Dataset selection.xlsx**: data frame containing only the articles in the final selection that meet your filers.

 ### STAGE 3: Plots
 - Step 1.
-Run the code in Phase 5 within the Notebook `Dataset creation and Analysis.ipynb` to save the scatterplots of topics along different dimensions.
+Run the code in Phase 6 within the Notebook `Dataset creation and Analysis.ipynb` to save the scatterplots of topics along different dimensions.
 Follow the instructions in the Notebook about the input files required.

 #### Outputs:
 - **topic_overview_1.pdf**: scatterplot of topics along two dimensions: 'ratio of citations' (x-axis) and 'ratio of top journals' (y-axis). 'ratio of citations' is obtained as the 'Average number of citations within the dataset' divided by 'Average number of citations'. 'ratio of top journals' is obtained as the 'Number of papers from top journals over—expressed' divided by 'Number of papers over—expressed'.